caiosabarros/zk_bootcamp/README.md

 ### Class 11
 1. One of the ways to ensure the trusted setup goes well and that no one will be able to "guess" the public parameters is that these parameters are something really hard to find out.
 For example, these parameters can be a public key whose private key has been destroyed.

+### Class ...
+#### Identity Solutions
+This is not something only applicable to web3.
+1. Polygon ID is good use case
+2. Iden3 is also another good example.
+3. Semaphore is a proof of membership protocol that allows the creation of private DAOs, for example.
+4. In order to keep the confidentiality of identity and follow the GDPR rules, it's a good practice generally is to not store data.
+Generally, regulations are way behind technology.
+5. WORLD ID: they claim to make a proof that I am a real person and unique through biometrics and they also claim to not store anything of mine.
+But people seems to be skeptical about it.
+6. Something someone commented about WORLD ID: "People were selling their world id's on the blackmarket because users don't have to verify their identities again after signup"
+7. `Clique` tries to link web2 O-Auth with the web3.
+8. `ZK-ML` is potentially interesting and potentially difficult.
+9. An amazing library for ZK-ML is EZKL, open-source with great community around.
+10. The proof time for halo2 for about 20 millions of input params is about 250s, whereas a large language model like CHATGPT is in the billions of parameters.
+So, we're far away.
+11. One of the devs at worldcoin is a good guy to follow when it comes to ZKML.
+12. There's a project winner of the Lisbon '23 hackathon that made a small change in the neural network common design in order to get rid of the weights in a Neural Network, therefore allowing for faster computation in ZKML.
+13. ZKML is worried about performance issues right now.
+14. Arkworks is a library that has cool exercises for creation of SNARKs circuits, merkle trees, etc (with solutions).

 ### Resources:
 - https://github.com/matter-labs/awesome-zero-knowledge-proofs
 - https://l2beat.com/ provides a lot of information about various l2 solutions